 Although many states have a zero tolerance policy for teenagers who use drugs or alcohol and get behind the wheel, almost one in five teenage driving fatalities involved a driver who was using alcohol.

 What Can Parents Do To Encourage Safe Driving For Teens?

 Have a conversation with your child about teen driver safety.
 Talking to a new driver early and often can help them understand why it is so important to follow the rules of the road.
-During this conversation you will want to address the normal problems they will expect to face on the road like weather conditions or aggressive drivers, but also some of the unexpected problems while peer pressure and distracted driving.
+During this conversation you will want to address the normal problems they will expect to face on the road.
+Talk about weather conditions or aggressive drivers.
+You should talk about some of the unexpected problems like peer pressure and distracted driving.

-This conversation is a good time to remind your new driver of zero tolerance policies for alcohol and drug use, and to talk about how even over the counter medications can impact your ability to react to hazards in a split second.
+This conversation is a good time to remind your new driver of zero tolerance policies for alcohol and drug use.
+It’s also good to talk about how even over-the-counter medications can impact your ability to react to hazards in a split second.

 RESOURCE: Teen Driving Contract

 Use this contract to guide a conversation about safe driving with your teen.

 Know your state’s Graduated Drivers License (“GDL”) Laws.